TarunTomar122/stability-inference-module/README.md

 HOW TO RUN?

 1. Open terminal in root dir
-2. `PYTHONPATH=. python3 -m inference_module.example \
-  --prompt "A magical forest with glowing mushrooms" \
+2. `PYTHONPATH=. python3 -m inference_module.example --prompt "A cyberpunk city at night with neon lights" --width 768 --height 512`
-  --negative-prompt "ugly, blurry, distorted" \
-  --width 768 \
-  --height 512 \
-  --steps 50 \
-  --guidance-scale 8.5 \
-  --output "forest.png"`